jakeenea51/SharkMap/README.md

 ## How to Get the Wireshark Capture
 1. Open WireShark with the command: `wireshark`
 2. Select the network interface you are currently using.
-3. Run the capture for about 1-2 minutes.
+3. Run Wireshark for only about **10-15 seconds**, just to get a quick capture of your computer's current connections. (captures that are too big will return an error)
-4. Stop the capture and under *File* export the packet dissections as CSV.
+4. Stop the capture and under *File*, export the packet dissections as CSV.
 5. Rename the CSV to something simple, such as "shark.csv", and save it in the SharkMap directory.

 ## How to Run the Code